Dunelm Group (OTCMKTS:DNLMY) Sets New 52-Week Low at $15.05

-Dunelm Group plc (OTCMKTS:DNLMY) reached a new 52-week low during trading on Monday .
-The company traded as low as $15.05 and last traded at $15.05, with a volume of 0 shares.
+Dunelm Group plc (OTCMKTS:DNLMY)’s stock price hit a new 52-week low during mid-day trading on Monday .
+The stock traded as low as $15.05 and last traded at $15.05, with a volume of 0 shares traded.
 The stock had previously closed at $15.05.

-Separately, Zacks Investment Research lowered Dunelm Group from a “buy” rating to a “hold” rating in a research report on Monday, May 3rd.
+Separately, Zacks Investment Research downgraded Dunelm Group from a “buy” rating to a “hold” rating in a report on Monday, May 3rd.

 Dunelm Group plc engages in the retail of homewares in the United Kingdom.
 The company offers furniture for bedroom, living room, dining room, and office; sofas and chairs; bean bags; bed frames, mattresses, divan beds and bases, and headboards, as well as kids beds; and bedding products, such as bed linens, duvets, pillows, protectors, and baby and kids beddings.